Practice and Purpose of Self-Inquiry - How to Inquire

 When we focus inward on the sense of self or the "me," we can immediately notice that there are a wide range of possible discoveries.
 There is a classic story about a group of blind men encountering an elephant.
 One of the blind men gets a hold of the trunk and reports that an elephant is like a thick snake.
 Another man gets a hold of the tail and reports that no, an elephant is more like a rope.
 A third blind man gets a hold of one of the elephant's legs and reports that the other two are wrong, and an elephant is like a tree trunk.
 Of course all of the blind men were somewhat correct.

-Similarly, when we look within—when we explore what is here that we call "me"—we can find a lot of different aspects and even levels of experience that all seem to be "me" to some extent.
+Similarly, when we look within—when we explore what is here that we call "me" or "I"—we can find a lot of different aspects and even levels of experience that all seem to be "me" to some extent.
 There is a complex physical body and a very wide range of physical sensations present here and now.
-There are thoughts, feelings, impulses, desires, and intuitions, and subtler experiences happening all the time, and all of these can seem like they are "me" or at least part of "me."
+There are thoughts, feelings, impulses, desires, and intuitions, and subtler experiences happening all the time, and all of these can seem like they are "me" or at least a part of "me."

 There are lots of maps of the different aspects and levels of being, including all of the subtler aspects and levels of consciousness.
 In many of them the "self" or the "me" has many layers, kind of like an avocado.
 An avocado has a thick outer skin and then a fleshy inner layer, and then a hard core or pit.
 And there are many subtler aspects of an avocado including the chemical makeup of the various layers and its inherent potential to be the seed for another avocado plant.